Scene Assessment

 The pulse check was removed from the primary assessment for lay rescuers in the American Heart Association (AHA) and European Resuscitation Council (ERC) guidelines due to its inaccuracy and the significant time delay it caused in starting CPR.

-First aid provider can assume cardiac arrest for a unconscious non-breathing victim.
+First aid provider can assume cardiac arrest for a unresponsive non-breathing victim.

 Decision Flowchart